n0shake/blog/content/blog/hawaii.md

 - Highways in the Big Island are one-lane; drive carefully.
 - Drive around with the [Gypsy guide app](https://gypsyguide.com/).
 - Try a Mai Tai or Shaved Ice or Poi while you're there.

+We actually loved the Big Island a lot.
+Oahu could easily pass as a mainland city, but the vibe at Big Island is completely different.
+There's literally a new thing to explore every 5 mins of driving.